justinwoo/my-blog-posts/README.md

 # My Blog Posts

 These are my blog posts and the associated URLs.
-Updated infrequently, newest entries can probably be found on <https://qiita.com/kimagure>
+Updated infrequently, newest entries can probably be found on <https://qiita.com/kimagure>.
+If you're reading an old post of mine but need some things updated to understand, let me know by opening an issue or pinging me on Twitter.

 #### July 02, 2018